mhoban/haplonet/README.md

   -o --output=<file>

 ##### Plot a legend
 This option allows you to create a legend for your haplotype network.
+Right now, there's not a lot of customization available, but you can always customize to your heart's content using the R data objects saved by the script.
 There are a few options that may or may not be required at the same time:
 **options:**
   -l --legend  Specify that you want a legend
-  -p --legend-position=<pos>  Specify the position of the legend (accepts any argument that the R function `legend`'s position argument accepts)
+  -p --legend-position=<pos>  Specify the position of the legend (accepts any argument that the R function `legend`'s position argument accepts).
+If you want a legend, this option is also required.
-  -v --save-legend  Draws the legend to a separate file (often useful so it doesn't overdraw your haplotype plot)
+  -v --save-legend  Draws the legend to a separate file called <prefix>_legend.pdf (often useful so it doesn't overdraw your haplotype plot)

 ##### Plot haplotype labels
 This option is more for debugging purposes, but it plots labels for each haplotype.
 These typically occur as Roman numerals.